TheLevelUp/pos-library-proposedorders-csharp/README.md

 - [Links](#links)

 ## Introduction
-For point-of-sale and point-of-sale-integration developers working with LevelUp, this library simplifies what a developer needs to know to create orders for customers.
+For point-of-sale and point-of-sale-integration developers working with LevelUp and LevelUp's Proposed Orders flow, this library simplifies what a developer needs to know to create orders.
 Some common inbound questions include, "What happens if a customer only wants to pay part of the bill?
 What do I send LevelUp?"
 This tool will take care of that for you.

 The `ProposedOrderCalculator` accepts known check values such as:

-- The current total outstanding amount (including tax) due on the check.
+- The current outstanding amount (including tax) due on the check.
 - The current tax amount on the check.
 - The total amount of items exempt from earning loyalty (e.g. tobacco, alcohol).
 - The amount your customer wants to pay.